 About Kansas City

-Here are a few neighborhoods in Kansas City that you'll definitely want to explore:
+Here are a few neighborhoods to explore in Kansas City:

 Kansas City Schools